 No matter which type of system you choose, there are a few key differences between underfloor heating and radiators.
 Consider these tips to make the most of your system.

-Get the timing right – Heating a room takes longer with this type of system, though once the room’s been warmed it will stay comfortable despite any drafts.
-If you set the system on a timer to go off for a couple of hours in the early morning, your room will stay warm throughout the day.
+Heating a room takes longer with this type of system, though once the room’s been warmed it will stay comfortable despite any drafts.
+If you set the system on a timer to go on for a couple of hours in the early morning, your room will stay warm throughout the day.

 Anticipate controlling your system from a central location.
 Many of the latest models work with apps, allowing you to control each zone from your smartphone.
 Although each room will need its own valve, you can place these in a central cupboard for more convenient control purposes.

 Although underfloor heating is more efficient than a radiator system, it’s still more of a luxury than a money-saving measure.
 According to the Energy Saving Trust, wet underfloor heating only saves £20 throughout the year – you’ll have to wait quite a while to make back the cost of installation.
 The greatest value for money comes with new-build homes or extensions, where you don’t have to remove existing flooring.